benslack19/benslack19.github.io/_mynotes/nospaces.md

 ---
-title: 'nospaces'
+title: 'Creating scatter plots with pandas, matplotlib, and seaborn'
 ---

-# Creating scatter plots with pandas, matplotlib, and seaborn
+**Creating scatter plots with pandas, matplotlib, and seaborn**

 I wanted an easy way to plot scatter plots with marker size and marker color and the legend on the plot.
 I couldn't figure out how to install ggplot for Python so I wrote my own scatter plot.
 (I eventually figured out how to install it but after I already wrote this.)